Bursfelde Congregation: The Bursfelde Congregation

 Favoured by bishops, cardinals, and popes, as well as by temporal rulers, especially the Dukes of Brunswick, the Bursfelde Congregation was influential during the second half of the fifteenth century and first half of the sixteenth century to promote reform in the Benedictine monasteries of Germany.
-Its members included not only all the Benedictine monasteries in Lower Saxony, but also many in Belgium, Luxembourg, the Netherlands and Denmark.
+Under the influence of Jan Busch and Nicholas of Cusa, the reform spread to Benedictine monasteries in Belgium, Luxembourg, the Netherlands and Denmark.

 At the death of Abbot Johannes de Indagine, thirty-six monasteries had already joined the Bursfelde Congregation, and new ones were being added every year.
 At its peak, shortly before the Reformation, at least 136 abbeys and 64 convents, scattered through all parts of Germany, belonged to the Bursfelde Congregation.

+The reforms were not entirely supported by all Benedictine houses, including some members of the Bursfelde Congregation.
+At issue was the prohibition against eating meat, a provision of St. Benedict's rule.
+Those who preferred a relaxation of the rule argued that fish was not always easy to come by, and that the monasteries were losing well-qualified potential candidates to orders with less stringent requirements.
+Papal directives to adhere to the rule were widely ignored, or an exception pled.
+In 1570 the General Chapter allowed meat at dinner three times a week, except during Advent and Lent.

 Reformation

-The religious revolution, and especially the consequent risings of the peasants in Germany, greatly retarded the progress of the Bursfelde Reform.
+The religious revolution, and especially the consequent risings of the peasants in Germany, greatly inhibited the progress of the Bursfelde Reform.
 In 1579, Andrew Lüderitz, the last abbot of Bursfelde, was driven out by the Lutheran Duke Julius of Brunswick, and, after an existence of almost five hundred years, Bursfeld ceased to be a Catholic monastery.
-The possessions of the abbey were confiscated, and the abbot was replaced by an adherent of Luther.
+The possessions of the abbey were confiscated, and the abbot was replaced by a Lutheran abbot.

 About forty other Benedictine abbeys belonging to the Bursfelde Congregation were also dissolved, their possessions confiscated by Lutheran princes, and their churches demolished or turned to Protestant uses.
 In 1630 the Bursfelde Congregation granted the English Benedictines in exile the derelict buildings at Lamspringe Abbey, which continued as an abbey of English monks from 1644 to 1802.
 Though greatly impeded in its work of reform, the Bursfelde Congregation continued to exist until the compulsory secularization of all its monasteries at the end of the eighteenth, and the beginning of the nineteenth, century.
 Its last president was Bernard Bierbaum, abbot of Werden Abbey in the Rhine Province, who died in 1798.
 The Congregation was formally abolished in 1803.